ProxeusApp/proxeus-core/docs/build_docker.md

 docker-compose -f docker-compose.yml -f docker-compose-cloud.override.yml up
 ```

-You may also want to include custom nodes.
-There is a sample configuration which can be started like this (also possibly in combination with `docker-compose-cloud`):
+## Docker Light version

+There is also a Docker Compose configure in one file with a 'minimal' Proxeus installation.
+The only extra nodes are 'mail-sender' and 'json-sender':

 ```
-docker-compose -f docker-compose.yml -f docker-compose-example.override.yml up
+docker-compose -f docker-compose-light.yml
 ```

-See `docker-compose-extra.override.yml` for examples with several other nodes.